How to Protect Seniors from Scams: A Simple Guide for Families

 Most damaging types of scams in 2024

-Investment fraud cost seniors $1.2 billion last year.
-Cryptocurrency schemes dominate, with 12,000 victims over 60 reporting crypto-related fraud.
+Investment fraud did the most damage, draining $1.2 billion from seniors last year.
+Cryptocurrency scams led the pack, with 12,000 victims over 60 reporting crypto-related losses.

 Government impostor scams are getting more elaborate.
 Scammers often claim to represent: